Announcing the National Academy of Human Resources Ram Charan HR Essay Contest

 - APA format accepted (but not required)

-Submit by email (PDF format) to:
+The essays must be submitted by email (PDF format) to:

 Jill B. Smart